Antipholus of Syracuse: Then she bears some breadth?

 - Many players make jokes about dwarf and tauren women being overweight.
 Oddly, the player consensus is that the human female model is also overweight, even though she's really just an example of Hollywood Pudgy.

 - This has led to something of a community backlash from those who don't hold that anyone who isn't a night elf or blood elf is overweight in recent years.
 Ditto for female dwarves, though not quite to the extent that female humans get defended.

 - Averted for Fat Princess.
-Making your Princess fatter to keep the other guy from making off with her is half the game.
-The other half is stealing his Princess.
+Making your Princess fatter to keep the other guys from making off with her is half the game.
+The other half is stealing their Princess.

 - A morbidly obese version of Eve appears in Dragon's Lair II: Time Warp who chases Dirk mistaking him for Adam.
 Her appetite ends up dooming Eden.

 - What Ai Ebihara used to be in Persona 4.
 And what Hanako Ootani still is.

 - The love interest in Debu Plus and the three sisters in its sequel Motto!
 Debutopia.
 As expected of eroge characters, they are all very moe.